 We encourage people with a complaint or suggestion to try to sort it out with a member of staff of RAD or an RAD manager (see section on Informal Problem Solving below).
-If you feel you have tried this but it did not work, or you do not feel it would be helpful, then please use the RAD Complaints Procedure.
+If you feel you have tried this but it did not work, or you do not feel it would be helpful, please use the RAD Complaints Procedure.

 The RAD Complaints Procedure will:

-- Log all complaints in a Complaints book
+- Log all complaints in a complaints book

 - Acknowledge all complaints and provide a written response to the complainant at every stage of the procedure

 - Keep copies of all correspondence related to the complaint

 - Meet the costs of sign language interpreting or other communication support required in handling a complaint